prachigauriar/URLMock/README.md

 3. After you’ve executed the code you’re testing, send UMKMockURLProtocol the `+verifyWithError:` message.
-It will return YES if all expected mock requests were serviced and no unexpected mock requests were received and NO otherwise.
+It will return YES if all expected mock requests were serviced and no unexpected mock requests were received.

         NSError *error = nil;
         XCTAssertTrue([UMKMockURLProtocol verifyWithError:&error], @"…");